Updated June 20, 2023

-Which invokes the sort program with input takes from file1 and output sent to file2
+Which invokes the sort program with input taken from file1 and output sent to file2

-The pipe helps in connecting the output of a particular program as input to other programs.
+The pipe helps connect a particular program’s output as input to other programs.

 $cat file1 file2 file3 | sort>/dev/lp

-Which invokes the cat program to concatenate three files and send the output to sort to arrange all the lines in alphabetical order.
-The output of sort is redirected to the file /dev/lp, which is a typical name for the special character file for the printer.
+This invokes the cat program to concatenate three files and send the output to sort to arrange all the lines alphabetically.
+The output of sort is redirected to the file /dev/lp, a familiar name for the special character file for the printer.

 Types of Shell

 SHELL determines the type of shell that a user sees logging in.
-Today, there is a host of the shell that accompanies any LINUX system, and you can select the one you like the most.
-Besides the Bourne shell which is the most popular in the LINUX world, the C and Korn shells have also carved out a niche for themselves, because of certain inherent advantages.
-The C shell is known by the program csh, the Korn shell by ksh and the bourne shell by sh.
+Today, a host of the shell accompanies any LINUX system, and you can select the one you like the most.
+Besides the Bourne shell, the most popular in the LINUX world, the C and Korn shells have also carved out a niche for themselves because of certain inherent advantages.
+The program csh knows the C shell, the Korn shell by ksh, and the bourne shell by sh.

-If you wish to use any of the above shell types as the default shell, then the variable needs to be assigned accordingly.
-However, this assignment is made by the system after reading a field in the file /etc./passwd.
-If you wish to change the setting permanently, then this file needs to be edited.
-The system administrator usually sets up your login shell while creating a user account, though you can change it whenever you request to.
+If you wish to use any of the above shell types as the default shell, the variable must be assigned accordingly.
+However, after reading a field in the file /etc./passwd, the system makes this assignment.
+This file must be edited if you wish to change the setting permanently.
+The system administrator usually sets up your login shell while creating a user account, though you can change it whenever you request.

-Keywords are the words, are called reserved words.
+Keywords are words called reserved words.
 Following is the list of keywords available in the Bourne shell.

 1. Unchanging variables- set keyword

-In some applications, a need may arise for variables to have a constant or fixed value.
-For instants, if we want that a’s variable should always remain 20 and not changed, we can achieve this by saying,
+In some applications, a need for variables to have a constant or fixed value may arise.
+For instants, if we want that a’s variable should always remain at 20 and not change, we can achieve this by saying,

 $a = 20 $readonly a

 The shell will not permit to change a value when they are created as read-only.
-Read-only variables can be created by typing read-only at a command prompt.
+To create read-only variables, type “read-only” at a command prompt.

 When there is a need to clear or erase a particular command from the shell, we will use the “unset” keyword as a command.